eobermuhlner/kimage/README.md

         [--arg custom2Y=DOUBLE]
         [FILES]

-Stretches the colors of an image to fill the entire value range.
+### Stretch the colors of an image to fill the entire value range

+The colors are first brightened and then a curve is applied.

 ### Argument: brightness